340:25-5-123. Case closure system

 6. During the 60-calendar day closure notice time period, if the custodial person (CP) provides information regarding the NCP's income or attachable assets, CSS does not consider the case unenforceable and does not close.

-(b) When CSS receives a payment on a non-Temporary Assistance for Needy families (TANF) SoonerCare (Medicaid) benefits only case, CSS staff processes the case as described in (1) through (3) of this subsection.
+8. When CSS receives a payment on a non-Temporary Assistance for Needy Families (TANF) SoonerCare (Medicaid) benefits only case, CSS staff processes the case as described in (1) through (3) of this ITS.

 (1) District office staff:

-(A) resolves the payment on OSIS in the CSS Undistributed Payments Select Menu (UNDL) screen by using the CSS Financial Notes Add (UNDR) screen and coding the payment with a 'W' resolution indicator and a note that the payment is a non-Title IV-D pass through; and
+(A) resolves the payment on Oklahoma Support Information System (OSIS) in the CSS Undistributed Payments Select Menu (UNDL) screen by using the CSS Financial Notes Add (UNDR) screen and coding the payment with a 'W' resolution indicator and a note that the payment is a non-Title IV-D pass through; and

 (B) closes the case on OSIS with the closure codes 04/01.